All About Prostate Cancer

 Prostate Cancer is one of the top five cancers

-Prostate Cancer is one of the five top cancers found South African men.
-It is a slow growing cancer so individuals who have been diagnosed with prostate cancer are in no rush to make any decisions.
+Prostate Cancer is one of the five top cancers found in South African men.
+It is a slow-growing cancer, so individuals who have been diagnosed with prostate cancer are in no rush to make any decisions.
 In most cases, it is found that the cancer has been growing for about 10-15 years before noticing any real life-threatening side effects.

 Researchers have found that the average age of the men with “High Grade/Late Stage” Cancer has decreased from 71 to 63.
 This does not mean that men younger than 63 aren’t at risk of prostate cancer.
 Dr Francois Duvengage actually emphasised that it is critical for men to get a prostate test annually after the age of 40.